“We are shaped and fashioned by what we love.”–Goethe

 Born in Boston, raised by Hungarian parents in Strasbourg, France, Anna is a Third Culture Kid.

-Anna is the 2019-2020 Richard E. Guthrie Fellow with the University of Iowa.
-She is a former Flannery O’Connor Fellow, recipient of the Sara Rothfus Yoseloff Award, the Stanley Research Award, and the Sylvia Beach Short Fiction Award.
+Anna is a former Richard E. Guthrie Fellow with the University of Iowa, recipient of the Sara Rothfus Yoseloff Award, the Stanley Research Award, and the Sylvia Beach Short Fiction Award.
 She has been a writer-in-residence at the Iowa Lakeside Lab and a Fulbright fellow in Berlin.